ejulien/FABGen/readme.md

 Dictionary of argument names to consider as output to the bound function.
 Output arguments do not take part in overload resolution and are not provided by the function caller.

+Output arguments are appended to the function return value.

+- 'arg_in_out': []

+Dictionary of argument names to consider as input-output to the bound function.
+Input-output arguments take part in overload resolution and are provided by the function caller.

-Argout arguments are appended to the function return value.
+Input-output arguments are appended to the function return value.

 - 'proxy': None